edhowland/viper/README.md

 # You probably want to add viper, vish, ivsh and the charm programs to your $PATH
 # Here is one way to do this for the Bash shell.
 For other shells, YMMV:
 echo export PATH=$(./bin/charm config path) >> ~/.bashrc
+# You may want to re-source your ~/.bashrc at this point or log out and re-login again.
+# The next commands lines assume that the programs charm, vish and viper and ivsh
+# are in your $PATH
 # This command will create the folder structure unde ~/.config/vish
 charm  config create
 # Run this command to check out the current status of your Viper environment